-5 II.
-An eligible student may receive a scholarship in the amount of \$1,000 per year provided 6 he or she maintains at least a 2.0 grade point average.
-An eligible student who earned the New 7 Hampshire scholar designation at the time of high school graduation may receive a scholarship in 8 the amount of \$2,000 per year provided he or she maintains at least a 2.5 grade point average.
-The 9 eligible institution shall not reduce any merit or need-based grant aid that would have otherwise 10 been provided to the eligible student.
-An eligible student may receive an annual scholarship for a 11 maximum of 4 years.

-12 III.
-In the event the state does not reimburse the eligible institution for scholarship amounts 13 paid to an eligible student receiving an award, the eligible institution shall agree not to seek 14 additional payments from the eligible student and to absorb the loss of funds without any 15 consequence to the eligible student.

-16 IV.
-The commission shall adopt rules, pursuant to RSA 541-A, relative to awarding and 17 disbursing scholarship funds to an eligible student enrolled in an eligible institution.

-V. An eligible student, who initially attends a community college and transfers directly to an eligible institution, without a break in attendance, shall remain an eligible student for a maximum of 4 years of total eligibility.

-VI.
-The commission may hire staff or enter into a contract for services or personnel necessary to administer the program.

-160 Application of Receipts; Governor's Scholarship Program and Fund.
-Amend RSA 6:12, I(b)(336) to read as follows:

-25 (336) Moneys deposited into the governor's scholarship fund established in [RSA 4 26 C:32] RSA 195-H:12.

-161 Allied Health Professionals; Re-ordering of Definitions.
-RSA 328-F:2 is repealed and reenacted to read as follows:

-- 29 328-F:2 Definitions.
-In this chapter: - 30
+- eligible institution for the number of eligible students enrolled in the current semester or term who are receiving a scholarship.
+The institution shall submit the list of scholarship recipients to the commission or its designee no later than November 30 and April 30 of each academic year, and shall be reimbursed within 30 days of submission. - II.
+An eligible student may receive a scholarship in the amount of \$1,000 per year provided he or she maintains at least a 2.0 grade point average.
+An eligible student who earned the New Hampshire scholar designation at the time of high school graduation may receive a scholarship in the amount of \$2,000 per year provided he or she maintains at least a 2.5 grade point average.
+The eligible institution shall not reduce any merit or need-based grant aid that would have otherwise been provided to the eligible student.
+An eligible student may receive an annual scholarship for a maximum of 4 years. - III.
+In the event the state does not reimburse the eligible institution for scholarship amounts paid to an eligible student receiving an award, the eligible institution shall agree not to seek additional payments from the eligible student and to absorb the loss of funds without any consequence to the eligible student. - IV.
+The commission shall adopt rules, pursuant to RSA 541-A, relative to awarding and disbursing scholarship funds to an eligible student enrolled in an eligible institution. - V. An eligible student, who initially attends a community college and transfers directly to an eligible institution, without a break in attendance, shall remain an eligible student for a maximum of 4 years of total eligibility. - VI.
+The commission may hire staff or enter into a contract for services or personnel necessary to administer the program. - 23 160 Application of Receipts; Governor's Scholarship Program and Fund.
+Amend RSA 6:12, 24 I(b)(336) to read as follows: - (336) Moneys deposited into the governor's scholarship fund established in [RSA 4-C:32] RSA 195-H:12. - 161 Allied Health Professionals; Re-ordering of Definitions.
+RSA 328-F:2 is repealed and reenacted to read as follows: - 328-F:2 Definitions.
+In this chapter:

-I. "Athletic training" means "athletic training" as defined in RSA 326-G:1, III.

-31 II.
-"Board of directors" means the chairpersons or their appointees of all the governing 32 boards which shall be responsible for the administrative operation of the office of licensed allied 33 health professionals.

-III.
-"Genetic counseling" means genetic counseling as defined in RSA 326-K:1.
+- I. "Athletic training" means "athletic training" as defined in RSA 326-G:1, III. - "Board of directors" means the chairpersons or their appointees of all the governing 32 boards which shall be responsible for the administrative operation of the office of licensed allied 33 health professionals. - III.
+"Genetic counseling" means genetic counseling as defined in RSA 326-K:1. - 35 IV.

-35 IV.
 "Governing boards" means individual licensing boards of athletic trainers, occupational 36 therapy assistants, occupational therapists, recreational therapists, physical therapists, physical